A FLIGHT OF TWELVE SOUTHERN HEMISPHERE BIRDS

 Editions of this artists’ book reside in various collections, including the University of Melbourne Library, the State Library of Victoria, the State Library of New South Wales, the State Library of Queensland, and Monash University Library.

-An edition of this artists' book is currently on display as part of the 2014 National Works on Paper exhibition at Mornington Peninsula Regional Gallery (until Sunday the 20th of July, 2014).
+An edition of this artists’ book was exhibited as part of the 2014 National Works on Paper exhibition at Mornington Peninsula Regional Gallery.
 The work was acquired with funds from the Mornington Peninsula Shire.